Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

     `mpirun -np <ranks> perl <bind.pl> <command>`) as seen on the bottom of the configurations [here](https://www.spec.org/hpc2021/results/res2021q4/hpc2021-20210908-00012.cfg) and
     [here](https://www.spec.org/hpc2021/results/res2021q4/hpc2021-20210917-00056.cfg)
+    in order to enforce the correct distribution of ranks as it was intended.

 ### Benchmark Hangs Forever